 Yesterday,

-• The Stoxx 600 recovered from its losses in the previous three sessions and closed 0.7% higher.
-It retook its 10- and 21-DMA andwas trading above all its key moving averages.
+- The Stoxx 600 bounced off its 21-DMA and closed almost 0.5% higher.
+It has reclaimed its 10-DMA, with next resistance at its early March high.
 We recommend a selective approach to adding names on a high-volume breakout or decisive retake of their key moving averages.

-• All the 16 indices we track closed in the green, except Austria and Denmark.
-Six indices are in a Confirmed Uptrend, six in an Uptrend Under Pressure, three in a Rally Attempt, and one in a Downtrend.
-The average distribution day count stood at 4.9.
+- Twelve of the 16 indices we track closed in the green.
+Eleven are in a Confirmed Uptrend, three in a Rally Attempt, and two in an Uptrend Under Pressure.
+The average distribution day count stands at 3.7.

-• Of the 20 European Focus List names, 19 ideas are trading above their 200-DMA, while 9 ideas are trading above their 50-DMA.
+- All the 21 European Focus List names are trading above their 200-DMA, while 20 ideas are trading above their 50-DMA.

 Won Global View